Robust Regression over Averaged Uncertainty

 \section{Introduction}

-Protecting against data uncertainty is at the center of modern machine learning modeling in both the predictive and generative paradigms \cite{bertsimas2004price, bertsimas2019robust, hastiestat, hariri}.
+Protecting against data uncertainty is at the center of modern machine learning modeling in both the predictive and generative paradigms (\cite{bertsimas2004price, bertsimas2019robust, hastie_09_elements-of.statistical-learning, Hariri2019}).
 Uncertainties in both the input and outcome data could be attributed to implementation, recording, and manual errors.
 Examples such as incorrect vital readings during hospital patient stay, as well as manual mistakes on temperature recordings for climate change, are ubiquitous and inherent problems in most real-world applications that can impact the solution quality of the original problem if solved directly.
-Furthermore, issues such as over-fitting may lead to worse performances in out-of-sample validations \cite{Bhlmann2011, Goodfellow-et-al-2016}.
+Furthermore, issues such as over-fitting may lead to worse performances in out-of-sample validations if original formulations do not account for uncertainty (\cite{Bhlmann2011, Goodfellow-et-al-2016}).

-The most prominent approach to address this problem is the use of regularization by incorporating an additional penalty term that either penalizes or encourages certain structures of the solution \cite{Wang2006, Kratsios2020}.
-Two of the most common regularization techniques for linear regression are ridge regression \cite{Hoerl1} and the least absolute shrinkage and selection operator (LASSO) regression \cite{tibshirani96regression}.
-Specifically, ridge regression is useful to mitigate the problem of multicollinearity, or highly correlated independent variables, in problems with a large number of parameters.
-It also provides a smaller variance and mean square estimator \cite{RePEc:mtp:titles:026261183x}.
-On the other hand, LASSO encourages sparse solutions, (i.e., only a small subset of features coefficients are nonzero) \cite{Natarajan1995, Tibshirani2005} and is also computationally efficient with abundant literature on efficient algorithms for its implementation \cite{Bento2018}.